MichaelChirico/teaching/xian_2016/302_macro/course_page.md

-# Intermediate Macroeconomics, Summer 2016
+% Intermediate Macro @ NAIS, Summer 2016

 Welcome to the course page!
 I'll post the syllabus and problem sets here.